Environmental Health Officer Job Description: Top Duties and Qualifications

 Environmental health officer education and training requirements

-Working as an environmental health officer in Australia requires a Bachelor’s Degree in Environmental Health or a related field, such as public health or environmental management.
+Working as an environmental health officer in Australia requires a bachelor degree in environmental health or a related field, such as public health or environmental management.
 These subjects can also be majored in as part of a three-year degree in science, health science, social science or natural science.
 Admission to such a degree will require the applicant to have completed Year 12 and some mandatory units, including English, maths, chemistry, physics and biology, as part of their senior schooling.

-A postgraduate qualification, e.g. a Master’s of Environmental Health or a Graduate Diploma in Environmental Health, is not required but is pursued by many environmental health officers because it can give them a competitive edge.
-Qualified environmental health officers can also join Environmental Health Australia (EHA), the country’s premier environmental health professional organisation.
+A postgraduate qualification, e.g. a Master of Environmental Health or a Graduate Diploma in Environmental Health, is not required but is pursued by many environmental health officers because it can give them a competitive edge.

 Environmental health officer salary expectations